-College football is coming.
-Slowly but surely, Saturday’s greatest tradition draws closer to returning for another round of can’t-miss action.
-While some programs around the country plan for a season in which eight, nine or 10 wins is the goal, there’s only focus at the University of Georgia: bring the school’s third national championship home to Athens.
+College football is here.
+Once again, Saturday’s greatest tradition brings us another round of can’t-miss action.
+While some programs around the country hope for a season in which eight, nine or 10 wins is the goal, there’s only focus at the University of Georgia: bring the school’s third national championship home to Athens.

 The Georgia Bulldogs are as close as any team to capturing their first College Football Playoff national championship.
 It’s year four under head coach Kirby Smart, and after two-straight seasons finishing in the top-10, the stage is set to finally get over the hump and finish the job.

 A Sugar Bowl loss to the Texas Longhorns in 2018, following the last-second heroics of Tua Tagovailoa and the Alabama Crimson Tide in the previous season’s CFP title game, left a sour taste in the mouth of every Georgia fan around the country.
 But that’s not going to stop quarterback Jake Fromm, running back D’Andre Swift, and one of college football’s best defensive units from making another run in 2019.